 As with many of their products, BWE does not disappoint.
 This faucet comes easy to install with all necessary components in its box.

 Its brass body means it is made of high quality and delivers unwavering durability.
 The brass body, coated with a bright nickel finish, protects it from corrosion and flaking.
-It’s robust; durable design is sure to draw appreciative glances from guests and friends.
+It’s robust; the durable design is sure to draw appreciative glances from guests and friends.